FDOT Intermediate Maintenance of Traffic (ONLINE)

 - Road rangers

-In this course we will review the following topics; exploring real-world situations along with the policy foundations and tools/equipment used in maintenance of traffic / temporary traffic control:
+In this course we will review the following topics; exploring real-world situations along with the policy foundations and tools/equipment commonly used in maintenance of traffic / temporary traffic control:

 - Create clear and concise temporary traffic control plans excluding barriers